Huddo121/haskell-starter-webservice/docs/TROUBLESHOOTING.md

 > Got error while processing diagnostics: <command line>: cannot satisfy -package-id aeson-1.3.1.1-Lq3qt0bucT8Ce9ru8xJuCI (use -v for more information)

 To resolve this jump in to the nix-shell and run `cabal install`.

-**'Setup: Encountered missing dependencies' when running `nix-build`**

-You've added a dependency to the cabal file, but haven't regenerated the nix experession describing this package.
-Run the `./bin/update-derivation` script and try again.

 **'GHC: Can't find a pacakge database' during `nix-build`**